Police authority: London

 The City of London Corporation has been the police authority for the City of London Police since their formal establishment in 1839.
 Despite the introduction of police and crime commissioners in 2012, the function of the Corporation as the police authority was retained by the Police Reform and Social Responsibility Act 2011.
 This function is currently exercised by the Police Authority Board of the Court of Common Council, the elected body that runs the Corporation.
 Eleven of the members of the Board — including the chair and their deputy — are elected members of the Common Council, and the other three are appointed independent members.
-The appointment of the Commissioner of the City of London Police is now made by the Common Council (although technically by the Queen).
+The appointment of the Commissioner of the City of London Police is now made by the Common Council (although technically by the Monarch).

 Northern Ireland

 The Police Service of Northern Ireland (PSNI) is supervised by the Northern Ireland Policing Board, of which ten are members of the Northern Ireland Assembly and nine are independent.
 The Board and the PSNI are the successors to the Police Authority for Northern Ireland and Royal Ulster Constabulary respectively, who they replaced on 4 November 2001.